-One of the Company’s subsidiaries is a guarantor to a lease agreement of a Massachusetts dispensary to which the Company has also extended the Teneo Fund SPVi LLC note, as discussed in the Form 10-K. The Company may be liable for the future minimum rental payments under this lease if the dispensary defaults as follows:
+One of the Company’s subsidiaries is a guarantor to a lease agreement of a Massachusetts dispensary.
+The Company also has a loan receivable balance due from the same party, the Teneo Fund SPVi LLC Note, as discussed in Note 10 — Loans Receivable.
+The Company may be liable for the future minimum rental payments under this lease if the dispensary defaults as follows:

 The Company has been named as a defendant in several legal actions and is subject to various risks and contingencies arising in the normal course of business.
 Management is of the opinion that the outcome of these uncertainties will not have a material adverse effect on the Company’s financial position.

 On July 14, 2020, the Company was served with a claim filed in the Ontario Superior Court of Justice against it and certain of its former directors and officers.
 The plaintiff claimed and sought to claim on behalf of a proposed class, an unspecified amount of damages for alleged misrepresentations made by the defendants about the Company’s business in its public disclosure during the proposed class period of October 12, 2018 to May 1, 2019.
 Prior to any hearings in the matter, the parties reached a settlement of the proposed class action.
 The settlement was approved by the Ontario Superior Court of Justice, on behalf of a defined certified class of investors, by Order dated November 29, 2021.
 The plan for the distribution of the settlement funds is ongoing.